 "Kim Leffert has done an excellent job and has been helpful and pleasant to work with; she is experienced, confident and very thorough."Chambers USA

 Kim Leffert is a counsel in the Chicago office of Mayer Brown's Litigation & Dispute Resolution practice.
-Kim has intensive experience in counseling employees in labor and employment matters.
+Kim has intensive experience in counseling employers in labor and employment matters.
 Kim's practice includes advising management in drafting employment and severance agreements.
 Kim represents employers in labor and employment disputes, but also counsels employers on proactive strategies to avoid litigation.
 And when mergers, acquisitions and other business transactions arise, Kim helps clients conduct employment-related due diligence, negotiates contract provisions, and drafts employment-related sections of transaction documents.

 A significant and growing part of her work involves electronic discovery issues.
 Kim has substantial experience assisting clients with the preservation, collection, review and production of electronic documents in litigation.
 She also helps clients prepare document retention policies and procedures and records management programs, as well as develop electronic discovery programs.